-Greek Buttress is a stunning dome belonging to Jebel El Kest Group, a moroccan mountain range full of charm and not much explored until a few years ago, now in full development, lying in the Eastern end of the wide and semi-desert region of Anti-Atlas.
+Greek Buttress is a stunning dome belonging to the Jebel El Kest Group, a moroccan mountain range full of charm and not much explored until a few years ago, now in full development, lying in the Eastern end of the wide and semi-desert region of Anti-Atlas.

 The range began to be explored in the mid-nineties and still has more than 1000 trad climbing routes on the wonderful quartzite that characterizes the massif.
-Greek Buttress, which is a major climbing objective and one of the most iconic crag in the massif, belongs to Sidi M'Zal group, a relatively small area on the North-Eastern side of Jebel El Kest, overlooking the main road connecting Agadir to Tafraout through the Tizi Tarakatine pass.
+Greek Buttress, which is a major climbing objective and one of the most iconic crag in the massif, belongs to the Sidi M'Zal group, a relatively small area on the North-Eastern side of Jebel El Kest, overlooking the main road connecting Agadir to Tafraout through the Tizi Tarakatine pass.

-Sidi M'Zal first pioneering started in late 1990s at the hands of the early British explorers; they named many of the peaks they discovered - previously unknown - with letters of the alphabet, preceded in the case of the crags located on the Northern side of Jebel El Kest by the letter N (North abbreviation).
-The original name of this dome was Crag NC, fairly recently it has been introduced the current name.
+Sidi M'Zal first pioneering started in late 1990s at the hands of the early British explorers; they named many of the peaks they discovered - previously unknown - with the letters of the alphabet, preceded in the case of the crags located on the Northern side of Jebel El Kest by the letter N (North abbreviation).
+The original name of this dome was Crag NC, fairly recently it has been introduced Greek Buttress, the current name.
 On the stunning Eastern wall of Greek Buttress are located several beautiful and challenging climbing routes.
 Can't be missed!

 Getting to the Jebel El Kest area

 The region can be suitably approached from Marrakech or Agadir.
 There are several international flights to both the airports of Marrakech and Agadir.
 The best choice is hire a car (in the Airports there are many Car Hire Agencies).